 This morning you will be taken on a guided walk through the old city of Kathmandu for a glimpse into the lifestyles of the local inhabitants.
 A pre-trek briefing will be held in our hotel in the early afternoon (B)

 DAY 3 POKHARA 875m, drive for 7hrs

 Meet in the foyer of the hotel at a time to be advised.
 We board our bus for the 200km journey along the Prithvi Highway.
-We get occasional mountain views although most of the road follows deep gorges along river valleys.
+There are occasional mountain views although most of the road follows deep gorges along river valleys.
 We will stop for a traditional Nepali meal for lunch before entering a broad valley situated at the foot of the Annapurna Range.
 The large town of Pokhara is reached mid-afternoon.
 Our hotel is situated near Phewa Lake and we have time to explore lakeside before dinner.
+(B)